 Who might be useful for gene therapy and are there any risks?

 Researchers believe that gene therapy will be useful for a number of people with Parkinson’s, irrespective of whether their condition has been genetically caused.
 However, as with most treatments, it won’t be suitable for everyone.
-As part of the clinical trial process scientists will establish who will suit this treatment and those for whom it is not recommended.
+As part of the clinical trial process, scientists will establish who this treatment will suit and those for whom it is not recommended.

 When will gene therapy be available as a treatment?

-Key aspects researchers are addressing are that:
+Key aspects researchers are addressing currently include:

 - the possibility of regulating the amount of therapeutic material that is present at any time so that the best results can be achieved

 - the possibility of targeting brain cells through less invasive delivery routes, e.g., by injections into the systemic circulation or the cerebrospinal fluid